react-native-community/vscode-react-native-directory/README.md

 <h1 align="center">vscode-react-native-directory</h1>

 <p align="center">
-A VS Code extension allowing to browse through <a href="https://reactnative.directory/">React Native Directory</a><br/>
+A VS Code extension that allows browsing through the <a href="https://reactnative.directory/">React Native Directory</a><br/>
-and perform actions related to the chosen package inside build-in editor Command Palette.
+and performing actions related to the chosen package inside the built-in editor Command Palette.
 </p>

 <p align="center">